 We have launched the Ultimate Add-ons for Beaver Builder and Ultimate Add-ons for Elementor plugin extensions, which are ideal for online stores.
 It integrates seamlessly with page builders such as Beaver Builder, WPBakery Page Builder, Thrive Architect, Elementor, Divi Builder, Brizy, and Gutenberg.

-7. Install the Jetpack Plugin (Optional)
+Step 7: Install the Jetpack Plugin (Optional)

 Jetpack is an all in one WordPress plugin that offers a range of features.
 It includes analytics, security functionality, and a whole lot more.